 It also sells its products outright to private buyers, operates in its arcades and licenses out its content and experiences to other companies.

 A quick look at last year’s figures will give you an idea of the kind of trajectory Immotion is on.

-It turned over a respectable £100,000 in the first half of 2018, but this rocketed to more than £1mln in the second half of the year as it installed more of its headsets throughout the UK.
+It generated a respectable £2.9mln in total revenue as virtual reality sales increased twelve-fold in the second half as it installed more of its headsets throughout the UK.

-That growth will be fuelled by a recent £3.3mln fundraise, which will help it finance the roll-out of its headsets in more casinos, attractions and shopping centres.
+That growth is backed by a £3.3mln fundraise in February and a further £2mln equity raise in July, which will help it finance the roll-out of its headsets in more casinos, attractions and shopping centres.

 What the boss says

 In July’s strategy update, chief executive Martin Higginson said: "Since inception we have invested heavily in building a range of VR experiences, the quality of which has not been seen before at affordable price points in the 'out-of-home' VR market.

 “This fact, combined with our proprietary reporting software, themed stands and on-going investment in VR motion platforms has positioned us well in this nascent market."

 He said demand from aquaria partners was particularly strong and the company see this as a “highly scalable, potentially global opportunity”.

 Higginson added: "As we move closer to EBITDA breakeven, this tipping-point business is poised for substantial growth.
 Our offering is unique, our experiences are the best in class, and our list of quality partners just gets better every day.
 With an offering that benefits our partners as much as us, we believe this model will allow us to lead this new and exciting market."